Unsupervised Hierarchical Skill Discovery

 \subsection{Hierarchy Metrics}

-To assess structural quality and reuse, we compute tree-level metrics averaged over the dataset and compare them relative to the ground truth structure (generated by running our modified Sequitur on clean ground-truth labels).
-We report: (1) \textbf{Unique Tree Count}, where a lower count indicates consistent, reusable decomposition across episodes; (2) \textbf{Average Depth}, measuring the level of temporal abstraction to detect under- or over-decomposition; (3) \textbf{Average Size} (total nodes), evaluating representational parsimony relative to the task's logical complexity; and (4) \textbf{Branching Factors} (mean/max children per node), reflecting the granularity of the decomposition, where high branching suggests a lack of intermediate sub-routines.
+To assess structural quality and reuse, we compute tree-level metrics averaged over the dataset and compare them relative to the ground truth structure (generated by running our modified Sequitur on clean ground truth labels).
+We report: (1) \textbf{Unique Trees}, where a lower count indicates consistent, reusable decomposition across episodes; (2) \textbf{Average Depth}, measuring the level of temporal abstraction to detect under- or over-decomposition; (3) \textbf{Average Size} (total nodes), evaluating representational parsimony relative to the task's logical complexity; and (4) \textbf{Branching Factors} (mean/max children per node), reflecting the granularity of the decomposition, where high branching suggests a lack of intermediate subroutines.